 - access to computer, email and office facilities;

-- access to, or provision of, small grants to be used for the purpose of research support including travel, purchase of research equipment including computers or employment of research support staff; or
+- access to, or provision of, small grants to be used for the purpose of research support including travel, purchase of research equipment including computers or employment of research support staff; and/or

 - provision of conference travel support.

-- Where operational needs dictate, ANU may consider extending an offer of employment (on a casual or fixed term) basis, to an employee following a break after employment.
-However, such an offer cannot even be contemplated until an assessment of operational requirements is undertaken by ANU at least two years following cessation.
+- Where operational needs dictate, ANU may consider extending an offer of casual employment to an employee following a break after employment.
+However, such an offer cannot even be contemplated until an assessment of operational requirements is undertaken by ANU at least two years following the retirement.